jiatongye/Comparative-Analysis-of-Relational-and-Non-Relational-Databases/README.md

 MongoDB: Improved insertion speeds through indexing and data sharding for high-volume non-relational data.

 Recommendations: PostgreSQL is ideal for structured and relational data, while MongoDB excels in flexible, high-volume environments.

+## Conclusion

+This study provides valuable insights into the trade-offs between PostgreSQL and MongoDB for various data-intensive applications, helping developers and data engineers make informed database selection decisions.

+The final report can be found in the repository as `1-final-report.pdf`.